 - Do you recommend the 12 Step program of recovery?

-- Do you work from a trauma-based model in treating addictions?
+- Do you work from an attachment-based model in treating addictions?

-- What’s your approach in helping co-sex addicts?
+- What’s your approach in helping partners of addicts?

 - How many sexually addicted clients have you treated?